 When the customer receives And the income change is for the Then the income change may affect the customer's

 ALTCS Customer; Income eligibility; or

-Customer's spouse Share of Cost (SOC).
+Customer's spouse • Share of Cost (SOC).

 Customer or spouse's dependent children

 Freedom to Work (FTW) - ALTCS Customer; Income eligibility;

-Customer's spouse SOC; or
+Customer's spouse • SOC; or

 Customer or spouse's dependent children Monthly premium.

-SSI-MAO Customer; Income eligibility; or
+Customer; Income eligibility; or

-Medicare Savings Program (MSP) Customer's spouse; MA program.
+Customer's spouse; • MA program.

 Customer or spouse's dependent children; or

 Customer's parent (when customer is a minor)

-Freedom to Work (FTW) Customer; Income eligibility;
+Customer; Income eligibility;

-Customer's spouse; MA program; or
+Customer's spouse; • MA program; or

 Customer or spouse's dependent children; or Monthly premium.

 Customer's parent (when customer is a minor)

-Adult; Anyone in the customer's MAGI budget group (See Income eligibility.
+Anyone in the customer's Income eligibility.

-Caretaker Relative MA602D)
+MA602D)

-Child

-Pregnant Woman Anyone in the customer's MAGI budget group (See MA602D) MA program NOTE Increases in income that happen after the customer is approved as a Pregnant Woman do not affect eligibility.
+Anyone in the customer's MAGI budget group (See MA602D) MA program NOTE Increases in income that happen after the customer is approved as a Pregnant Woman do not affect eligibility.

-KidsCare Anyone in the customer's MAGI budget group (See Income eligibility;
+Anyone in the customer's MAGI budget group (See MA602D) Income eligibility;MA program; or

-MA602D) MA program; or

 Monthly premium.

-Transitional Medical Assistance/Continuous Anyone in the customer's MAGI budget group (See MA program

-Coverage (TMA/CC) MA602D) NOTE When income increases after a TMA period or CC is
+Anyone in the customer's MAGI budget group (See MA602D) MA program NOTE When income increases after a TMA period or CC is

+Customer's spouse; Customer or spouse's dependent children; or Customer's parent (when customer is a minor) Customer; Customer's spouse; Customer or spouse's dependent children; or Customer's parent (when customer is a minor) Anyone in the customer's MAGI budget group (See MA602D) Anyone in the customer's MAGI budget group (See MA602D) Anyone in the customer's MAGI budget group (See MA602D) Anyone in the customer's MAGI budget group (See MA602D)

 approved, no action is taken until the next renewal.
-Anyone in the customer's MAGI budget group (See MA602D) MA program NOTE There is no income limit for YATI.
+Young Adult Transitional Insurance (YATI) Anyone in the customer's MAGI budget group (See MA602D) MA program NOTE There is no income limit for YATI.